 Field Description

 Ignition Shutdown Delay

-Shutdown Delay after Ignition off (seconds) Set the delay (in seconds) between the time the ignition input goes low and the MP70 shuts down.
+Shutdown Delay after Ignition off (seconds)

-• Range: 2-65535 (18 hours)
+• Range: 2-65535 (18 hours) (default is 2)

-Default is 2.

 The timer is reset if the ignition comes on during the delay period.

 Field Description

 Low Voltage

 Note: Changes to the low voltage settings take effect when you click Apply, but the new values are not permanently stored on the gateway it is rebooted.
 Also note that, after a change is made, the first reboot may take longer than usual.